CryptoExperts/whibox_contest_submission_server/README.md

 #### Step 7: Forward the host port

 At this point, the service is only accessible from the host, not to computers on the same network.
-We can make the service available to the outside world through the [port forwarding feature of VirtualBox](virtualbox_port_forwarding).
+We can make the service available to the outside world through the [port forwarding feature of VirtualBox][virtualbox_port_forwarding].
 Note that configuring port forwarding as described bellow requires to stop the VMs.
 Here is how to do it:

 ~~~bash
 > make machines-stop